Associate of Applied Science

 The Radiological Sciences department publishes a student Policy and Procedure Manual which delineates specific department/program policies which are not explained in the general catalog.
 The specific policies as described in the department’s student Policy and Procedure Manual take precedence over any general policy outlined in the College catalog.
 A copy of the Policy and Procedure Manual is available for review in the Admissions Office.
 An acceptable health physical and verification of immunizations/immunities are required.
 A Bureau of Criminal Identification and Investigation (BCI&I) report/FBI background check and drug screening are required in order to enter the clinical sequence.

-The Radiological Sciences program contains a sequence of clinical and radiology classes that begin in the Summer Semester each year.
+The Radiological Sciences program contains a sequence of clinical and radiology classes that begin in the Fall Semester each year.
 Entrance into this program is limited to students who have successfully completed the entrance requirements and have been selected through the program’s admission process.
-The entrance and admission policies can be found at http://www.ncstatecollege.edu/cms/media/PDF/admissions-procedures/ RD-admin-proc.pdf and copies are available in Room 201 Health Sciences Building and in the Admissions Office.
+The entrance and admission policies can be found at http://www.ncstatecollege.edu /cms/media/PDF/admissions-procedures/RD-admin-proc.pdf and copies are available in Room 201 of the Health Sciences Building and in the Admissions Office.
 Students may begin non-RADS courses any semester.
 The Associate of Applied Science degree is awarded for successful completion of the program.

 A minimum grade of C- is required in MATH1030, BIOL2751, BIOL2752, and all RADS classes in order to meet educational and graduation requirements.